naomifridman/Mine-Tweets-Google-Cloud-BigTable/GC_bigtable_dataproc_wordcount/README.md

 ```
 ## Step 8. view the results
 In GCP boser menue at: GCP > Dataproc > Jobs, you can see the log of the project's job.<br>
+To View the results, you have 2 choices:
+* Hhbase shell.
+* Use pythgon tools
+### HBase Shell
-To View the results, you need to use  hbase shell.
-Install it from the original example:
+Install it from the original example:<br>
 https://cloud.google.com/bigtable/docs/quickstart-hbase <br>
 ```
 cd